 Question: What times are the summer practices?
 What will they be doing – what should they wear?

 Answer: Practices typically run 5:30 – 8:00/8:30 – younger age groups leave a little earlier than other age groups.
-During summer practices, they learn all the game-day cheers, jumps, stunts for the halftime routine, the halftime routine dance, and much more.
+During summer practices, they learn all the game-day cheers, jumps, stunts for the halftime routine dance, and much more.

 Question: What should girls wear to summer practices?

-Answer: Girls should wear practice attire (tank or tee and shorts) their hair up out of their face preferably in a cheer bow, no earrings or any jewelry, nails cut short, bring a water bottle, bug spray and a smile.
+Answer: Girls should wear practice attire (white/gray tank or tee and black/royal blue shorts) their hair up out of their face preferably in a cheer bow, no earrings or any jewelry, nails cut short, bring a water bottle, bug spray on and a smile.
 You should also wear your cheering sneakers.
 They are the most appropriate and safest for your child.